kartik296/Counterfactual_Recc_LLM/README.md

 DSC261 Project

 We have 2 notebooks for the GPT and Sentires methods as the name suggest.
-The dataset folder contaisn the sentires and gpt datasets.
+The dataset folder contains the sentires and gpt datasets.
-In order to run, import the suitable dataset into the notebook and in the argfile set the following hyperparamerts:
+In order to run, import the suitable dataset into the notebook and in the arg_file set the following hyperparamerts:

 For Sentires:
 Epoch : 250